 Because of the prevalence of fraud involving cashier’s checks, a bank that did not issue the check might not allow you to cash or deposit the check.
 Or, you might be subject to a longer wait period for the funds to become available.
 Discuss this issue with the bank prior to the transaction.

+If you’re wondering whether cashier’s checks clear immediately, be aware that there is typically a waiting period.
 Certain check-cashing businesses, as well as many Walmart stores, can cash a cashier’s check for you, but they will likely charge a fee.
 Walmart, however, promises the cash immediately.

 What To Do If You’re a Victim of Cashier’s Check Fraud

 If you’re a victim of cashier’s check fraud, it’s essential to report it immediately.
 Talk to your bank about how to resolve the issue.
 You should also report it to:

 If the cashier’s check was sent by mail, you should also report it to the United States Postal Inspection Service.

 This article has been updated with additional reporting since its original publication.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.

 - Federal Deposit Insurance Corp.
 2019.
 "FDIC Consumer News: Beware of Fake Checks."